 MessageLabs is a popular security provider in Europe -- 63% of its revenue is generated from Europe, Africa and the Middle East, and 28% from the U.S. The deal exposes MessageLabs to Symantec's expansive customer base and channel partners.
 It also essentially spells the end of independent messaging security services providers.
 MessageLabs, with $145 million in revenue for fiscal 2008, stood alone since Google Inc. acquired Postini in July 2007.
 Microsoft acquired the other major services competitor, FrontBridge Technologies Inc., in 2005.
 Microsoft turned FrontBridge's offerings into Microsoft Exchange Hosted Services.

 MessageLabs brings not only messaging security services to Symantec's portfolio, but also Web security and instant messaging protection.
-Symantec CEO John Thompson said his company will have a strong story for customers, combining MessageLabs' capabilities with Symantec's DLP, compliance, archiving
+Symantec CEO John Thompson said his company will have a strong story for customers, combining MessageLabs' capabilities with Symantec's DLP, compliance, archiving and endpoint security offerings.

 Thompson stressed that MessageLabs' messaging security services are complementary to the Brightmail technology acquired in 2004 for $370 million.
 Brightmail is gateway antispam and antivirus messaging protection, and as part of a long-term partnership with Symantec, has been a component of MessageLabs' antispam service offering.

 "While there is similarity in technology, there is no overlap in delivery model," Thompson said, explaining that MessageLabs' services are delivered from its 14 data centers around the world.
 "Many customers want an appliance where they do the work of managing the spam filtering process, and we have Brightmail for on-premise-based spam filtering.
 If customers want a SaaS model, we can offer them the MessageLabs service as an alternative.
 This is about giving customers choice."